kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-11-11-1 AI and product.md

 The second item off the backlog (now so overloaded I should probably call it a hernia log).
 Having already re-organised my under-stair cupboard full of [Product](https://kevanchristmas.github.io/2024/04/28/1-object-oriented-product/), I thought I should do the same with regards to AI and it's quite long

-(Epistemic status : I've done some courses and company training (my company works with multiple vendors including OpenAI - although I still tithe $20/month for a personal use of Skynet to feed it the products of my wetware) We recently built a [GenAI agent](https://www.capco.com/intelligence/capco-intelligence/accelerating-requirements-definition-with-genai) to _augment_ Business Analysts by producing requirements from any form of project documentation.
+(Epistemic status : I've done some courses and company training (my company works with multiple vendors including OpenAI - although I still tithe $20/month for a personal use of Skynet to feed it the products of my wetware).
+We recently built a [GenAI agent](https://www.capco.com/intelligence/capco-intelligence/accelerating-requirements-definition-with-genai) to _augment_ Business Analysts by producing requirements from any form of project documentation.
 We'll probably harvest their meatsacks subsequently... )

 So, similar to [Mobile Payments](https://kevanchristmas.github.io/2024/10/11/2b-Mobile-icebergs-in-the-sea-of-payments/) AI **is** going to change everything and that includes Product.

 ## 1. AI-AI-AI-O Along the Gartner Hype we go

 Why does any of this matter?
 Because in the way in which the ability to view online coffee machines, join bulletin boards, Gopher content and send exciting Hotmails to your few similarly over excited peers gave no-one any premonition of _anti_ -Social Media, Amazon, Netflix, Spotify or Hackers controlling your fridge - the current view of AI as Google on Steroids or 'write the boring parts/fill in the gaps'/help with some ideas, gives us no idea what it is going to change.

 ![](https://kevanchristmas.github.io/public/assets/AI.jpg)